 If you catch yourself having a negative thought, counter that with something positive.
 Practice mindfulness and become aware of your thought process.

-Continuously remind yourself of everything that you are capable of accomplishing.
+Continuously remind yourself of everything that you are capable of.
 You may even have to “fake it till you make it,” but once you make positive thinking a habit, those positive emotions—and motivation—will come naturally.

 Just Do Something